slu4coder/The-Minimal-64-Home-Computer/README.md

-# The 'Minimal 64 Home Computer'
+# Legacy: The 'Minimal 64 Home Computer'

+# See https://github.com/slu4coder/Minimal-64x4-Home-Computer for the most recent version.

 See "CHANGE LOG" for a brief summary of the relevant updates.